If you don’t see your preferred webhook provider, you can request support for it.

 - A Facebook app and a business phone number for WhatsApp.

-This integration requires an ngrok Pro or Enterprise license because Meta validates your ngrok domain and certificate.
+This integration requires an ngrok Pay-as-you-go plan because Meta validates your ngrok domain and certificate.

 1. Start your app